mnot/thor/README.md

-# Thor - Simple Event-Driven IO for Python
+# Thor - Easy Evented Intermediation

 ## About Thor

-Thor is a Python library for evented IO, with a focus on enabling high-performance HTTP intermediaries.
+Thor is a Python library for evented IO.

+There are many such libraries for Python already available.
+Thor focuses on making it easy to build high-performance HTTP intermediaries like proxies, load balancers, content transformation engines and service aggregators.

-Thor's goals are to be as fast as possible, to implement the protocols correctly, and to be simple.
+It aims to be as fast as possible, to implement the protocols correctly, and to be simple.
 You can help meet these goals by contributing issues, patches and tests.

 Thor's EventEmitter API is influenced by^H^H^H copied from NodeJS; if you're familiar with Node, it shouldn't be too hard to use Thor.
 However, Thor is nothing like Twisted; this is considered a feature.